Lambton, NSW, Australia

 “I connect with this country on so many levels.
 Australia is young and growing and change is part of the culture, politically, environmentally and artistically and anyone can be a part of the process.
 It is the most beautiful place I have ever been.”

-Following ‘Leave Me Dreaming’, Clisby worked with renowned US based producer Chew Fu on three new tracks for the Simon Pegg movie “Kill Me Three Times”.
-Steve also collaborated on a track from Thundamentals latest album, showing yet another side of his talents.
-He was also selected for the high profile Commonwealth Bank “CAN” campaign which gave fans further insight into his life, airing for over twelve months and resulting in the release of the track “Three Little Letters”.
+Following The Voice, Clisby was selected for the high profile Commonwealth Bank “CAN” campaign which gave fans further insight into his life, airing for over twelve months and resulting in the release of the track “Three Little Letters” which is also included on his new album.